Dronolab/jetson-orin-baseboard/README.md

 ## Overview

-This project contains open hardware design files for a baseboard supporting NVIDIA Jetson Orin Nano and Jetson Orin NX System on Modules (SoMs).
+This project contains hardware design files for a carrier board supporting NVIDIA Jetson Orin Nano and Jetson Orin NX System on Modules (SoMs).
 The board break-routes the typical IO interfaces from the SoM.
-Additionally, it exposes an expansion connector which allows it to be integrated with external processing modules using PCIe or low-speed interfaces.
+Additionally, it exposes an expansion connector also known as the Payload Area Connector (PAC) that allows for an electrical connection for monitoring and control of any payload.

-The design files were preapared in KiCad 6.x.
+The design files were preapared in KiCad 7.x.

+## Quick Start

+Install Kicad's Latest Stable Release and Github Desktop.
+Clone this project using Github Desktop and make sure to set the option to contributing to the Dronolab Repository (not the Antmicro one).
+To make a change, create your own branch that describes the change being made.
+Once you are done, commit and push your changes.
+Finally, merge your branch to main and wait for approval.

 ## Key features

-* Two USB PD ports
 * DC Power connector
-* MIPI CSI-2 interfaces on 50-pin connectors with configurable lane mapping
+* MIPI CSI-2 interfaces
-* Micro HDMI connector
-* USB-C 10 Gbps with USB PD and DP
+* USB-C 10 Gbps with DP Alternate Mode
-* USB-C 10 Gbps
+* USB-C 10 Gbps + USB-C Uart
-* USB-C UART with USB PD
-* M.2 key M
+* M.2 key M for SSD
-* M.2 key E
-* 1Gb Ethernet with PoE
+* 1Gb Ethernet
-* Custom expansion connector
+* Custom Payload Area Connector (PAC)
 * RTC battery backup

 ## Project structure